 Tyler VanderWeele, John L. Loeb and Frances Lehman Loeb Professor of Epidemiology at the Harvard T.H.
 Chan School of Public Health

 July 30, 2018

-The Future of Genetic Engineering with Harvard Geneticist George Church and Adult Stem Cell Research Professional James Sherley, M.D., Ph.D.Please be our guest Monday July 30, 5:45PM, for our first ever summer Roundtable on Science and Religion where we are bringing back Harvard Geneticist George Church.
-Together with American Scientific Affiliation Fellows* who have gathered for their annual meetings, we will enjoy the beautiful Tupper Manor on the Atlantic Ocean at the Wylie Inn & Conference Center of Endicott College in Beverly, Massachusetts.
+Please be our guest Monday July 30, 5:45PM, for our first ever summer Roundtable on Science and Religion where we are bringing back Harvard Geneticist George Church.
+Together with American Scientific Affiliation Fellows who have gathered for their annual meetings, we will enjoy the beautiful Tupper Manor on the Atlantic Ocean at the Wylie Inn and Conference Center of Endicott College in Beverly, Massachusetts.
 A reminder of whom we’re featuring, George Church: Professor of Genetics at Harvard Medical School, George is a founding member of the Wyss Institute, and director of PersonalGenomes.org, the world’s only open-access information on human genomic, environmental, and trait data.
 Known for pioneering the fields of personal genomics and synthetic biology, George developed the first methods for the first genome sequence and dramatic cost reductions since then (down from $3 billion to $600), contributing to nearly all “next generation sequencing” methods and companies.
 His team invented CRISPR for human stem cell genome editing and other synthetic biology technologies and applications — including new ways to create organs for transplantation, gene therapies for aging reversal, and gene drives to eliminate Lyme disease and malaria.
-As director of IARPA & NIH BRAIN Projects and National Institutes of Health Center for Excellence in Genomic Science, George has coauthored 450 papers, 105 patents, and one book, Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves.
+As director of IARPA and NIH BRAIN Projects and National Institutes of Health Center for Excellence in Genomic Science, George has coauthored 450 papers, 105 patents, and one book, Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves.
 His honors include Franklin Bower Laureate for Achievement in Science, the Time 100, and election to the National Academies of Sciences and Engineering.

 April 24, 2018

 Please be our guest Tuesday April 24th, 6:30 PM, at the Harvard Faculty Club in Cambridge for our next Roundtable on Science and Religion featuring Professor of Physics Gerald Gabrielse as he addresses Reason, Science, Faith and Optimism.
-As Harvard’s George Vasmer Leverett Professor of Physics Gabrielse was recognized with both Harvard’s Levenson prize for exceptional teaching and Harvard’s Ledlie prize for exceptional research, along with many international research prizes.
+As George Vasmer Leverett Professor of Physics at Harvard Gabrielse was recognized with both the Levenson prize for exceptional teaching and Ledlie prize for exceptional research, along with many international research prizes.
 An active member of the National Academy of Sciences, he has chaired both the Harvard Physics Department and the Division of Atomic, Molecular and Optical Physics of the American Physical Society.
-Gabrielse is now in transition, joining Northwestern University as a Board of Trustees Professor, and the founding director the Center for Fundamental Physics -- a physics center that has also agreed to host interdisciplinary visitors.
+Gabrielse is now in transition, joining Northwestern University as a Board of Trustees Professor, and as The Founding Director the Center for Fundamental Physics -- a physics center that has also agreed to host interdisciplinary visitors.
 The Gabrielse research group tested the most precise prediction of the Standard Model of Particle Physics by making the most accurate measurement every made of a property of an elementary particle.
 They also tested the Standard Model's most fundamental symmetry to an exquisite precision.
 He and his collaborators made one of the most stringent tests of supersymmetry and other proposed improvements to the Standard Model.
 He started low energy antiproton and antihydrogen physics and leads the ATRAP collaboration at CERN.
 Gabrielse is well-known as a no-nonsense experimental physicist who has made some of the most precise and fundamental measurements of modern physics.
 He is also a person of faith.
 He has agreed to reflect upon the synthesis of reason, science and faith that fuels his optimism for the future.